picatextra/trezor-firmware/docs/ci/jobs.md

 Environment job builds the `ci/Dockerfile` and pushes the built docker image into our GitLab registry.
-Since modifications of this Dockerfile are very rare this si a _manual_ job which needs to be triggered on GitLab.
+Since modifications of this Dockerfile are very rare this is a _manual_ job which needs to be triggered on GitLab.

 Almost all CI jobs run inside this docker image.